acrosby/sci-wms-docs/roadmap.rst

 * `Scripts to automatically add datasets to server from various cataloging systems <https://github.com/acrosby/sci-wms/issues/22>`_
 * `Add support for hardware based rendering on machines capable of it <https://github.com/acrosby/sci-wms/issues/15>`_
 * Integration with advanced HTML5 browser-based visualization tools
+* Support for HDF5 (local and raw, i.e. not netCDF4) datasets that are CF compliant